MuhammadSulaiman001/opengl-lab/docs/Tech Tips.md

 5. To Consume dll files:
     - Project properties -> Build Events -> Post-Build-Event
     - Trigger powershell to execute a .ps1 script that copies the dlls to output directory (recommended)
-        - Check `LabDemos` project to see an example
+        - Check `LabDemos` project to see an example (master-2024 branch)
     - Or: add `xcopy` command to copy the dlls to output directory
-        - Check `LegacyDemo.Yuck` project to see an example
+        - Check `LegacyDemo.Yuck` project to see an example (master-2024 branch)

 ### So, If you want to install a library that is shared between many projects (ex. spdlog, glm, etc...), where to put these files?